ccojocar/go-with-github-workflow/README.md

 # go-with-github-workflow

-A go project which uses a GitHub workflow to run the tests.
+A Go project which uses a GitHub workflow to run the tests and release on new tag to master branch.

 Also uses a GitHub action to run the gosec security scanner.

 ## Relese

-The `[release](.github/workflows/release.yml)` can be trigger as follows:
+The [release](.github/workflows/release.yml) can be triggered as follows:

 ```
 go tag v1.0.0 -m "Initial Release"